markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 ```

 There was no reason to continue with the scrub, since it probably wouldn't have finished in a timely matter, and even if it did there would still be errors on the disk itself.
 So I aborted the scrub with `zpool scrub -s vol1`.
-As a last effort to reviving the disk without a replacement, I shutdown the server completely, allowing the disks to also fully shutdown and reinitialize on the next boot.
+As a last effort to revive the disk without replacing it, I shutdown the server completely, allowing all disks to also fully shutdown and reinitialize on the next boot.
 This didn't help though, in fact importing the pool took minutes instead of seconds, probably due to the failing disk having problems to read data.

 ## Acceptance